 Cytracom prides itself on total pricing transparency.
-Cytracom does not attract customers based on promised initial deep discounts.
-Instead, customers come to Cytracom because they can expect quality from the VoIP solution and customer service provided.
+Cytracom does not attract customers based on initial deep discounts and gimmicks.
+Instead, customers come to Cytracom because they can expect high quality VoIP with excellent customer service.

 Cytracom employs tax attorneys to ensure that customers are not underpaying taxes, which could lead to huge headaches down the road.
 Taxes vary by state, region, and even city.
 Cytracom works around the clock to make sure all tax regulations are met.

 Taxes that are collected and remitted by Cytracom are on the initial proposal and all subsequent bills.
 Customers will not get sticker shock when their first "real bill" arrives.

 The second page of every monthly invoice explains each of the taxes and fees collected by Cytracom:

 Federal USF Charges